Folders and Deletion

 • folder string (optional, default "/") The folder to be listed

 • describe boolean or mapping (optional, default false) False indicates that no extra metadata should be retrieved with the data object results.
-A mapping represents the input that would be used for calling the result's corresponding describe method; the value true is equivalent to the empty hash input.
+A mapping represents the input that would be used for calling the result's corresponding describe method.
+The value true is equivalent to the empty hash input.

-• only string (optional, default "all") Indicate what type of contents to return; one of the values "folders", "objects", or "all"
+• only string (optional, default "all") Indicate what type of contents to return.
+One of the values "folders", "objects", or "all"

-• includeHidden boolean (optional, default false) Whether hidden objects should be returned in objects; applicable only if only is set to "objects" or "all".
+• includeHidden boolean (optional, default false) Whether hidden objects should be returned in objects.
+Applicable only if only is set to "objects" or "all".

 • hasSubfolderFlags boolean (optional, default false) Indicate whether a folder has subfolders